munificent/craftinginterpreters/book/garbage-collection.md

 Advanced garbage collection algorithms often add other colors to the abstraction.
 I've seen multiple shades of gray and even purple in some designs.
-My puce-chartreuse-fuschia-malachite collector paper was, alas, not accepted for publication.
+My puce-chartreuse-fuchsia-malachite collector paper was, alas, not accepted for publication.

 </aside>